Why Ethical Link Building Is Key to SEO Success

 White Hat SEO and Ethical Link Building

-White Hat SEO is everything you should be aiming to do regarding your SEO strategy, from link building to keywords.
+White Hat SEO is everything you should aim to do regarding your SEO strategy, from link building to keywords.
 It's doing things by the book.

-At the end of the day, it's really all about your content.
+It's all about your content.
 Content is the foundation of your page.
-The first place to start if you're thinking about ethical link building is creating content worth linking.
-What is the point of having an entire backlinking strategy for a page that isn't even worth reading?
+The first place to start if you're thinking about ethical link-building is creating content worth linking.
+What is the point of having an entire backlinking strategy for a page that isn't worth reading?
 It's counterintuitive and counterproductive.
 A good SEO strategy starts at step one, and step one is always content.
-Once you have worthwhile content on your page, then you can start looking into link building and other SEO practices.
-If your content is strong and your SEO basics are down, link building becomes much easier than you'd expect, since your reputation will as a provider of quality content do most of the heavy lifting for you.
+Once you have worthwhile content on your page, you can look into link-building and other SEO practices.
+If your content is strong and your SEO basics are down, link-building becomes much easier than expected since your reputation will do most of the heavy lifting for you as a quality content provider.
 Guest posters will be more likely to agree to partner with you if they think your content is worthy of their work, and they will likely want to enter your network of backlinks.
-Similarly, other websites will gladly put links to your pages in their own articles, as long as they think it raises their pages' quality.
-If you do well enough, partners may even proactively seek you out and attempt to build a link network with you without you needing to approach them at all.
+Similarly, other websites will gladly link your pages to their articles if they think it raises their pages' quality.
+If you do well enough, partners may even proactively seek you out and attempt to build a link network without you needing to approach them.

-As you can see, content is king, and SEO is there to boost people's exposure to your content.
+As you can see, content is king, and SEO boosts people's exposure to your content.
 SEO will not and cannot carry harmful content, especially not long-term.
 The only long-term approach to having a successful SEO strategy is to build it upon strong content so that you don't have to use unethical tactics to get clicks.

 Choose to do Things the Right Way